-When we really need these hormones, we burn them, and nothing happens.
+When we need these hormones, we burn them, and nothing happens.

-The part of the brain that makes the fight and flight decisions is Amygdala.
+The part of the brain that makes fight-flight decisions is the amygdala.

 Your amygdala is always watching for some danger.
-And when it sees one, true or false, opens flight and fight response, and fills you with fear.
+And when it sees one, true or false, it opens a flight-fight-freeze response and fills you with fear.

 It learns by practice.